-Archaeological Sites First aid Fire preparedness Buffer zones will be created around the sites.
+Archaeological Sites Buffer zones will be created around the sites.
 Adhere to practical guidelines provided by an archaeologist to reduce the archaeological impact of mineral exploration activities.
 All archaeological sites to be identified and protected before further exploration commences.
-A well-stocked first aid kit shall be maintained by qualified personnel Firefighting drills carried out regularly.
+Management Register of all archaeologic al sites identified.
+First aid A well-stocked first aid kit shall be maintained by qualified personnel Contents of the first aid kit.
+Fire preparedness Firefighting drills carried out regularly.
 Firefighting emergency response plan.
 Ensure all firefighting equipment are regularly maintained, serviced and inspected.
 Fire hazard signs and directions to emergency exit, route to follow and assembly point in case of any fire incidence.
-Management Management Management Update Register of all archaeologic al sites identified.
-Contents of the first aid kit.
 Number of fire drills carried.
 Proof of inspection on firefighting equipment.
 Fire Signs put up in strategic places.
-Availability of firefighting Environment Health and Safety Train workers on personal safety and disaster preparedness.
+Availability of firefighting equipment.
+Environment Health and Safety Train workers on personal safety and disaster preparedness.
 A well-stocked first aid kit shall be maintained by qualified personnel.
 Report any accidents / incidences and treat and compensate affected workers.
 Provide sufficient and suitable sanitary conveniences which should be kept clean.
 Conduct Annual Health and Safety Audits.
-Management equipment.
-Provide sanitary facilities.
-Copies of Annual Audit Environmental/ Decommissioning Phase Proposed mitigation measures Responsibility Monitoring Social Impact Noise & Air pollution Maintain plant equipment.
+Management Decommissioning Phase Environmental/ Social Impact Proposed mitigation measures Responsibility Monitoring plan/indicator Noise & Air pollution Maintain plant equipment.
 Decommissioning works to be carried out only during daytime.
 Workers working in noisy section to wear earmuffs.
 Workers should be provided with dust masks.
-Contractor Management Plan/indicator Amount of noise Disturbed Physical environment Undertake a complete environmental restoration programme and introducing appropriate vegetation Management Solid waste Solid waste should be collected by a contracted waste collection company Excavation waste should be re-used or backfilled.
+Contractor Management Amount of noise Disturbed Physical environment Undertake a complete environmental restoration programme and introducing appropriate vegetation Management Solid waste Solid waste should be collected by a contracted waste collection company Excavation waste should be re-used or backfilled.
 Contractor Management Amount of waste on Site.
 Presence of well- maintained receptacles and central collection point.